1976 Portuguese legislative election: 25 November Coup and normalization

 The new government was unable to control the tensions in the country and by mid November the government made the extraordinary announcement that they were on strike because there were no conditions to govern the country.
 Just before this announcement, construction workers unions surrounded Parliament and blocked MPs from leaving the building for two days.

 All of this culminated in the events of the Coup of 25 November 1975.
-The coup was an attempted by left-wing activists who hoped to hijack the Portuguese transition to democracy in favor of Communists.
+The coup was an attempt by left-wing activists who hoped to hijack the Portuguese transition to democracy in favor of Communists.
 The coup failed and shortly after a counter-coup led by Ramalho Eanes, a pro-democracy moderate, and supported by PS leader Mário Soares, re-established the democratic process.

-By March 1976, the Constitutional Assembly finally drafted the Constitution text and was sent to approval in April 1976.
+By March 1976, the Constitutional Assembly had finally drafted the Constitution text and was sent to approval in April 1976.
 The Constitution draft was heavily ideological, with many references to Socialism and with many phrases that echoed Karl Marx's Communist Manifesto.
 On 2 April 1976, the new Constitution was approved with the votes of all parties with the exception of CDS, which voted against citing the ideological content of the document.
 However, the party agreed to abide by it in the interim.